tychonievich/graphics/md/mp/index.md

 - Various "do it this way" rules for things WebGL2 lets you do several ways.

   These serve two purposes.
-  First, they help protect you from practices that we've notices tend to work at first but then lead to tricky-to-diagnose errors later on.
+  First, they help protect you from practices that we've noticed tend to work at first but then lead to tricky-to-diagnose errors later on.
   Second, they help the course staff understand your code.

   We have a [separate page describing the specific rules](../text/dialect.html)